SIP-AAU/SciPy2016_material/README.rst

 Files related to the contribution *Storing Reproducible Results from Computational Experiments using Scientific Python Packages*

 - *scipy16_reproducibility_poster.pdf* - The poster.
-- *magni_reproduciblity_example.ipynb* - A Jupyter IPython Notebook detailing an extensive example of the use of the `magni.reproduciblity` Python package.
+- *magni_reproduciblity_example.ipynb* - A Jupyter IPython Notebook detailing an extensive example of the use of the 'magni.reproduciblity' Python package.
 - *magni_reproducibility_example.py* - The script used to generate the results in the extensive example.
 - *mandlebrot.hdf5* - The results database that is part of the extensive example.